Day 1: Nairobi- Chyulu hills.

-Explore sections of one of the longest “Lava Tube” caves in the world – Leviathan.
-These caves, which world-wide, are relatively rare, are thought to have been formed when molten lava, of specific type and viscosity, flowed down a slope of a specific angle.
-The surface layer cooled and solidified, but the lower part, still molten, continued to flow on down.
+Explore segments of one of the longest “Lava Tube” caves in the world – Leviathan.
+These caves, which world-wide, are relatively rare, are thought to have been formed when liquid magma, of explicit kind and viscosity, streamed down an incline of a particular angle.
+The surface layer cooled and solidified, however the lower part, actually liquid, kept on streaming on down.
 At this point, somewhere up the hillside, a collapse of the surface crust occurred through which air enters, and so a tube evacuated itself just below the surface.
-Afternoon and the evening spent down in the caves looking at some of the fascinating formations found therein – Sinkholes, lava ropes, stalagmites and stalactites, benches and of course the secondary, water formed features.
+Afternoon and the evening spent down in the caves looking at some of the fascinating formations found therein – Sinkholes, lava ropes, stalagmites and stalactites, benches and of course the auxiliary, water formed features.

 Day 3: Chyulu hills summit

 After early breakfast, depart by road for the top of the Chyulu Hills.
-A superb walking country with gently undulating grasslands, interspersed with dense patches of forest.
-A possibility of viewing herds of eland and other antelope, giraffe, zebra and wildebeest with slightly lesser chance to see elephant, lion and buffalo and the other game that live in the area.
-The view of spectacular Mt.
-Kilimanjaro which is just 50 km away.
+An amazing walking country with gently undulating grasslands, mixed with thick patches of forest.
+A chance to encounter groups of eland and other antelopes, giraffe, zebra and wildebeest with somewhat lesser opportunity to see elephant, lion and buffalo and the other game that live nearby.
+The views of spectacular Mt.
+Kilimanjaro which is only 50 km away.
 Overnight in fly camp along the crest.
-Probably cool and windy with low cloud in the early morning.
+Likely cool and breezy with low cloud in the early morning.

 Day 4: Trekking

 Early morning game drive or short walk before a late breakfast / early lunch.
 It’s then along the crest road and down the western side of the hills for the drive back to Nairobi arriving before nightfall.